-The ADuC831 integrates a complete hardware Serial Peripheral Interface (SPI) on-chip.
+The ADuC832 integrates a complete hardware Serial Peripheral Interface (SPI) on-chip.
 SPI is an industry standard synchronous serial interface that allows eight bits of data to be synchronously transmitted and received simultaneously, i.e., full duplex.
-It should be noted that the SPI pins are shared with the $I^2C$ interface pins.
-Therefore, the user can only enable one or the other interface at any given time (see SPE in Table XI below).
-The SPI Port can be configured for Master or Slave operation, and typically consists of four pins, namely:
+It should be noted that the SPI pins are shared with the I2C pins.
+Therefore, the user can only enable one or the other interface at any given time (see SPE in Table XII).
+The SPI port can be configured for Master or Slave operation and typically consists of four pins, namely: